-2. [Name of plaintiff] used [his/her/its] trademark in commerce prior to the date of first use of [name of defendant]'s trademark in the geographic area in dispute.
+2. [Name of plaintiff] used [his/her/its] trademark in commerce prior to the date of first use of [name of defendant]'s trademark in the geographic area in which the plaintiff claims prior rights dispute?

 If your answer is "Yes," then go to Question No. 5.
 If your answer is "No," go on to Question No. 3.